 The following radio and television stations and websites will be broadcasting/publishing up-to-date information concerning class cancellations whenever a weather or general emergency exists.
 These announcements will pertain to all campuses, including our satellite campuses.
 Closings of one or more campuses due to problems specific to each campus will also be announced via the mediums listed below.
 Announcements will also be placed on the CCRI home page.
-Students are strongly encouraged to sign up for the RAVE emergency notification system for the earliest updates on closings and other situations.
+Students are automatically signed up for the Rave Emergency Alerts notification system to ensure the earliest delivery of updates on closings and other situations.

 Local media sources where up-to-date storm and emergency closing and delays information will be posted:

 - AM Radio:

 - WHIM - 1110

 - FM Radio: